AgilRobot/AgilRobot/README.md

-# 🦄 Pony Town Character: Purple Shadow
+# 🦄 Pony Town Character: AgilRobot

 ## 📜 Terms of Use (License Extension)
-The "Purple Shadow" character is shared under the following conditions:
+The "AgilRobot" character is shared under the following conditions:
 1. **Distribution:** You are allowed to share and distribute this character on any platform.
 2. **No Derivatives:** Strictly prohibited to modify (edit) the design, colors, or assets of this character without prior permission.
 3. **Authenticity:** The character must be used in its original form, strictly following the Hex Code data provided here.